dascentral/ubuntu-dotfiles/software/redis.md

 The amount of data that I am storing in Redis is relatively small (~30MB) so the fact that I am encountering this error on a virtual machine with 1 GB of RAM and 30 GB of disk space seems quite odd.

-I found a number of articles online that attempted to describe the problem and offer some solutions.
+I found a number of articles that attempted to describe the problem and offer some solutions.
 I am not currently comfortable with my understanding of the issue nor the solution that I employed.

 This article seemed to give the best explanation of the problem: [http://pingredis.blogspot.com/2016/09/redis-error-cant-save-in-background.html](http://pingredis.blogspot.com/2016/09/redis-error-cant-save-in-background.html).
 Per that article: